-- 31. Each Plaintiff is in the business of repair of motor vehicles that have been involved and damaged in a collision. - 32.
-Each Defendant is an insurer providing automobile policies to consumers throughout Utah. - 33.
-Each Plaintiff has done business at various times over the course of years with the Defendants' policyholders and claimants by providing them motor vehicle collision repair service. - 34.
-Each Defendant is responsible for payment for those repairs for their respective policyholders and claimants. - 35.
-Over the course of several years, the Defendants have engaged in an ongoing, concerted and intentional course of action and conduct, with State Farm acting as the spearhead, to improperly and illegally control and depress automobile damage repair costs to the detriment of the Plaintiffs and the substantial profit of the Defendants. - 36.
-One of the methods by which the Defendants exert control over Plaintiffs' businesses is by way of entering program agreements with the individual Plaintiffs.
-Although each Defendant's program agreements have unique titles, such agreements are known generally and generically within the collision repair industry as direct repair program agreements ("DRPs")."
+- 29.Each Plaintiff is in the business of repair of motor vehicles that have been involved and damaged in a collision. - 30.Each Defendant is an insurer providing automobile policies to consumers throughout California.

+- 31.Each Plaintiff has done business at various times over the course of years with the Defendants' policyholders and claimants by providing them motor vehicle collision repair service. - 32.Each Defendant is responsible for payment for those repairs for their respective policyholders and claimants. - 33.Over the course of several years, the Defendants have engaged in an ongoing, concerted and intentional course of action and conduct, with State Farm acting as the spearhead, to improperly and illegally control and depress automobile damage repair costs to the detriment of the Plaintiffs and the substantial profit of the Defendants. - 34.One of the methods by which the Defendants exert control over Plaintiffs' businesses is by way of entering program agreements with body shops like the Plaintiffs.
+Although each Defendant's program agreements have unique titles, such agreements are known generally and generically within the collision repair industry as direct repair program agreements (sometimes hereinafter referred to as "DRPs")." - 35.DRP's were presented to body shops as a mutually beneficial opportunity: in exchange for providing certain concessions of price, priority and similar matters, the individual Defendants would list the body shop as a preferred provider.

-- 37. DRPs were presented to the Plaintiffs as a mutually beneficial opportunity.
-In exchange for providing certain concessions of price, priority and similar matters, the individual Defendants would list the body shop as a preferred provider. - 38.
-However, the concessions demanded by the individual Defendants in exchange for remaining on the direct repair program were not balanced by the purported benefits.
-The Defendants, particularly State Farm, have utilized these agreements to exert control over the Plaintiffs' businesses in a variety of manners, well beyond that of an ordinary business agreement. - 39.
-Defendants, particularly State Farm, have engaged in an ongoing pattern and practice of coercion and implied threats to the pecuniary health of the individual Plaintiff's businesses in order to force compliance with unreasonable and onerous concessions.
-Failure to comply results in removal from the program (s) combined with improper "steering" of customers away from the individual Plaintiff's business or simply punishment to decrease the number of customers utilizing the individual Plaintiff's services. - 40.
-According to the Utah Department of Insurance in its 2012 Company Market Share Report, State Farm had as of December 31, 2012 captured about 16.29% of the private passenger automobile insurance business in Utah; its next closest competitor, Defendant Mid-Century, had 10.93%, and State Farm's next closest competitor, the Allstate Defendants (collectively Allstate Fire and Casualty Insurance Company, Allstate Insurance Company and Allstate Property & Casualty Insurance Company, which are each named above), had 10.83%.
-See attached hereto as Exhibit A, a true and correct copy of the 2012 Utah Department of Insurance Private Passenger Automobile Insurance Company Market Share Report.
+- 36. However, the concessions demanded by the individual Defendants in exchange for remaining on the direct repair program were not balanced by the purported benefits. - 37.
+The Defendants, particularly State Farm, have utilized these program agreements to exert control over the Plaintiffs' businesses in a variety of ways, well beyond that of an ordinary business agreement and even whether or not Plaintiffs are a DRP shop for any Defendant herein. - 38.Defendants, particularly State Farm, have engaged in an ongoing pattern and practice of coercion and implied threats to the pecuniary health of the Plaintiffs' businesses in order to force compliance with unreasonable and onerous concessions whether or not Plaintiffs are a DRP shop for any Defendant herein. - 39.
+Failure to comply with the forced concessions results in removal from the program agreement(s) (if a shop was a DRP shop) combined with improper "steering" of customers away from the Plaintiffs' businesses to decrease the number of customers utilizing the Plaintiffs' services.

+40. According to the California Department of Insurance, in its 2013 Company Market Share Report, State Farm had captured about 13.5% of the private passenger automobile insurance business in the state; its next closest competitor, Defendant Interinsurance Exchange of the Automobile Club, had 8.18%, and State Farm's next closest competitor, Defendant Allstate Indemnity Company, had 6.72%.
+See attached hereto as Exhibit A, a true and correct copy of the 2013 California Department of Insurance Private Passenger Automobile Insurance Company Market Share Report.